bhavnamahi/chr1_bsat_project/ProjectNotebook.md

    - Each sequence (data point) starts in its own cluster.

 2. **Iterative Merging**
-   - At each iteration, Ward’s method merges the two clusters that produce the smallest increase in the total within‐cluster sum of squares (variance).
+   - At each iteration, Ward’s method merges the two clusters that produce the smallest increase in the total within-cluster sum of squares (variance).
    - Concretely, if merging two clusters leads to a bigger “jump” in the sum of squared distances within that newly formed cluster, it is less favorable.
 The algorithm picks the pair that increases that sum the least.

 3. **Distance Metric**